gscrow/dressipi-com/terms-and-conditions.markdown

 Or sent to the contact information you provide to us (e.g., email, mobile number).
 You agree to keep your contact information up to date.

 Such communications as described above are strictly necessary for the performance of these Terms and Conditions and the proper running of your account, and do not constitute marketing emails.
-However, you are able to access and review your Account Settings at any time to control and limit the type of messages you receive from us.
+However, you are able to access and review your <a href="#privacy" class="anchor-link-privacy">Account Settings</a> at any time to control and limit the type of messages you receive from us.

 ## Third Party and Retailer Online Environments

 We are not responsible for third party or retailer websites containing our technology, on which our technology is placed, or which you may have access to when using our Services.
-We are also not responsible for how they may use your personal data, unless we have entered into a specific agreement with them (for more information, please see our Privacy Policy).
+We are also not responsible for how they may use your personal data, unless we have entered into a specific agreement with them (for more information, please see our [Privacy Policy](https://dressipi.com/privacy/)).

 Therefore, the use and placement of our technology on any third party or retailer websites should not be interpreted as approval by us of those websites or information you may obtain or have access to from them.